DiegoPiovezana/LoggingHelper/Readme.md

         static void Main()
         {
             try
             {
-                LoggingHelper.Check();
                 LoggingHelper.Write("This is a trace log message.", 0, "Start application.");
                 LoggingHelper.Write("Debug message.", 1, null);
                 LoggingHelper.Write("This is a message for an information log.", 2, null);
-                LoggingHelper.Write("This is a message for an information log.", LoggingHelper.Level.INFO, null); }
+                LoggingHelper.Write("This is also a message for an information log.", LoggingHelper.Level.INFO, null); }
             catch (Exception ex)
             {